Mario730/bobdauber/static/posts/sleeping/index.md

   - images/img_1163-2-.jpg
 description: This beautiful white marble, quarried in Colorado, has light grey veins.
 My goal in carving this stone was to make hard appear soft.
-The figure seems to be dreaming--perhaps of the simpler days when she was just part of a mountain.
+The figure seems to be dreaming- perhaps of the simpler days when she was just part of a mountain.
 price: 1800
 ---